howerj/lfsr-vhdl/readme.md

   - The Input/Output system could be reworked, making I/O truly memory mapped.
   This would mean that the `S_IN` and `S_OUT` states could be eliminated.
 * See <https://github.com/howerj/lfsr> for more information and suggestions.
+* The number of these devices that could fit on one device could be quite large, limited perhaps by the number of Block RAMs available.
+Modifications would have to be made to program and interact with a matrix of these CPUs, but it might be a neat thing to do.
+They could take their input from the same UART and the same starting commands or boot image, synchronization could be partially achieved with `pause`, `ihav` and `obsy` signals.
+Each CPU would need an identifier assigned to it.
+It might be a good idea to have a way for each CPU to talk to its immediate neighbors.
+Most of these problems could be solved with a adjustments to the I/O system and the addition of peripherals and pseudo peripherals.
+* The `lfsr.vhd` file is quite configurable with many generics, the tool-chain could be made to generate Forth images that deal with the variants.

 # References